KunYi/LearnFreeCAD/MyParts/README.md

 ## Model Mania 2001

-This part is source from Solidworks blogs - [Solidworks 26 years of model maina](https://blogs.solidworks.com/tech/2025/02/26-years-of-model-mania.html)
+This part is sourced from the SolidWorks blog - [Solidworks 26 years of model maina](https://blogs.solidworks.com/tech/2025/02/26-years-of-model-mania.html)